-''' The disk name changed to installres 03 sdc, installres 03 sdd Add disk installres 03 sdc,installres 03 sdd to storage pool fsspool1 '''
+''' The disk name changed to installres_03_sdc,installres_03_sdd Add disk installres 03 sdc,installres 03 sdd to storage pool fsspool1 Done '''

-6 If required, add the virtual IP addresses to the cluster.
-When you add a node, it does not add new virtual IP addresses or service groups to the cluster.
+If required, add the virtual IP addresses to the cluster.
+Adding the node does not add new virtual IP addresses or service groups to the cluster.